-(a) There is created within the general fund a restricted receipt account to be known as the "children's health account".
-All money in the account shall be utilized by the department of human services to effectuate coverage for the following service categories: (1) home health services, which include pediatric private duty nursing and certified nursing assistant services; (2) comprehensive, evaluation, diagnosis, assessment, referral and evaluation (CEDARR) services, which include CEDARR family center services, home based therapeutic services, personal assistance services and supports (PASS) and kids connect services and (3) child and adolescent treatment services (CAITS).
+(a) There is created within the general fund a restricted receipt account to be known as the "children's health account."
+All money in the account shall be utilized by the executive office of health and human services ("executive office") to effectuate coverage for the following service categories: (1) Home health services, which include pediatric private duty nursing and certified nursing assistant services; (2) Cedar comprehensive, evaluation, diagnosis, assessment, referral and evaluation (CEDAR) services, which include family center services, home-based therapeutic services, personal assistance services and supports (PASS), and kids connect services; and (3) Child and adolescent treatment services (CAITS).
 All money received pursuant to this section shall be deposited in the children's health account.
-The general treasurer is authorized and directed to draw his or her orders on the account upon receipt of properly authenticated vouchers from the department of human services.
+The general treasurer is authorized and directed to draw his or her orders on the account upon receipt of properly authenticated vouchers from the executive office.

-(d) The total amount required to be deposited into the children's health account shall be equivalent to the amount paid by the department of human services for all services, as listed in subsection (a), but not to exceed seven thousand five hundred dollars ($7,500) per child per service per year.
+(d) The total amount required to be deposited into the children's health account shall be equivalent to the amount paid by the executive office for all services, as listed in subsection (a), but not to exceed twelve thousand five hundred dollars ($12,500) per child, per service, per year.

-(e) The children's health account shall be exempt from the indirect cost recovery provisions of § 35-4-27 of the general laws.
+(e) The children's health account shall be exempt from the indirect cost recovery provisions of § 35-4-27.

 (P.L.
 2006, ch.
 246, art.
 34, § 5; P.L.
 2008, ch.
 100, art.
 20, § 1; P.L.
 2010, ch.
 23, art.
 19, § 1; P.L.
 2011, ch.
 151, art.
 11, § 1; P.L.
 2014, ch.
 145, art.
 16, § 3; P.L.
 2017, ch.
 302, art.
 9, § 9.)